 Particulars of entries in the Interests Register during the financial year

-The entity did not maintain an Interests Register because no director had interest in any contract.
+The entity maintains an Interests Register.
+There was however no director interest in any contract within the year under review.
+No entry was therefore made in the Register.

 Related party transactions